EternityForest/AnyoneCanDoIt/MathELI5.md

 you get a triangle, and you can find the length of that line the same as any other triangle.

+Unrelated note: if one calculates the total distance traveled if one literally goes across, then down, they are using "Manhatten Geometry", in reference to the layout of a city's street.

+As I understand it,  No matter what route you take on a perfectly even grid of streets, you'll still need to take N steps across and Y steps down/up, so the "Manhattan distance" really does tell you the shortest possible distance if you can't travel at diagonals, even if you approximate it with a stairstep pattern.
+Try it yourself on paper if you want!

 ### Distance between three points

 For reasons I don't understand, you can extend this to three